Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * If the edges of the captured image are not aligned, click **Calibration** to manually calibrate the camera.
 * Snapmaker modular 3D printer is the ideal choice for beginners, hobbyists who are into customization, as well as engineers and designers who want to make large objects or accurate parts with outstanding quality.

-Don't use expressions that are already ubiquitous in Chinese language.
-It's likely they will appear redundant in English as well, when translated.
+Don't use expressions that are already ubiquitous in Chinese.
+It's likely they will appear redundant in English as well when translated.
 These expressions include:

 * Some
 * All kinds of